Shevchenko National Reserve: Background

 During 1935–1937, the Taras Shevchenko Museum was built.
 In 1939, a new, bronze monument to the poet designed by Matvei Manizer was erected.
 Destroyed during the Second World War by the German army, the museum and the monument were rebuilt.
-In 1989, the preserve was granted national status and assumed its present name.
+In 1989, the reserve was inscribed in the tentative World Heritage list of Ukraine.
+In the same year, the reserve was granted national status and assumed its present name.
 This was confirmed by the Decree of the President of Ukraine in 1994.

 Nowadays

 The reserve is included in the sphere of management of the Ministry of Culture and Tourism of Ukraine.
 The department is managed by the State Service for National Cultural Heritage.

-The reserve is a cultural-educational, research and tourist center that studies and promotes the heritage of the Ukrainian national and world historical and cultural heritage, the work by Taras Shevchenko, the history of Chernecha hill, as well as protects cultural monuments from prehistoric times to the present, as well as the natural landscape.
+The reserve is a cultural-educational, research and tourist center that studies and promotes the heritage of the Ukrainian national and world historical and cultural heritage, the work by Taras Shevchenko, the history of Chernecha Hill, as well as protects cultural monuments from prehistoric times to the present, as well as the natural landscape.
 Its collection includes works by textile artist Hanna Veres.

-Every year the museums of the Shevchenko National Preserve are visited by more than 100 thousand tourists from Ukraine and abroad.
+Every year the museums of the Shevchenko National Reserve are visited by more than 100 thousand tourists from Ukraine and abroad.

-General directors of Shevchenko National Preserve:
+General directors of Shevchenko National Reserve: